 This igniter gets much hotter, much faster than cartridge igniters – reaching 1000 degrees Fahrenheit in less than 10 seconds.
 It works in concert with our industrial variable speed fan to engulf the pellets in super-heated air.
 With MAK Grills, you’ll spend less time waiting and more time grilling.

 The most common concern that people have with pellet grills, even to this day, is that you cannot actually grill on many of them.
 Some will get very hot and allow you to bake or roast, but if they cannot generate direct heat, they cannot truly grill.
 The FlameZone system solves this problem by allowing you to switch between convection style cooking and direct heat grilling at will, by easily removing the stainless-steel FlameZone Covers.
+In seconds you can have direct heat across the entire cooking surface, or leave one of the covers on for two zone grilling.

 This custom engineered system of nearly forty pounds of American stainless-steel funnels heat and smoke upward in an incredibly efficient manner – creating intense high heat, while simultaneously reducing pellet consumption.
 The result is that with one grill, you can slow smoke fall-off-the-bone tender ribs, bake a pizza at high heat, or perfectly sear a steak.
 All this, while avoiding the food-drying effect of direct flame.
 The FlameZone transformed the pellet grill from a single use case tool to one of the most versatile cooking platforms in existence.